freeCodeCamp/freeCodeCamp/guide/english/python/data-structures/dictionaries/index.md

 Numeric types used for keys obey the normal rules for numeric comparison.
 For example if two numbers compare equal (such as `1` and `1.0`) then they can be used interchangeably to index the same dictionary entry.
 (Note, however, that since computers store floating-point numbers as approximations it is usually unwise to use them as dictionary keys.)

-A important requirement of a dictionary is that the keys *must* be *unique*, which mean you can never have a duplicate key in your dictionary.
+An important requirement of a dictionary is that the keys *must* be *unique*, which means - you can never have a duplicate key in your dictionary.

 ## Creating a Empty Dictionary